Glasgow city centre's oldest Marks and Spencer to permanently close

 Bosses said "changing shopping habits" were to blame for the proposed closure and investment would be made in the Argyle Street branch instead.

-It is not yet known if jobs will be lost or if staff will be redeployed elsewhere.
+It is not yet known if jobs will be lost or if staff will be redeployed elsewhere but a spokeswoman for the company said M&S will work to ensure that as many staff as possible can be offered alternative roles within the firm.

 David Bates, M&S Regional Manager, said: “Shopping habits are changing, and this means we need to focus our investment on the right stores in the right places so we can provide the very best shopping experience for our Glasgow customers.